-How to Buy a Home with Student Loans in 2025: Smart Financing Tips for First-Time Buyers
+How to Buy a House with Student Loan Debt in 2025

 Student loan debt has long been viewed as a major obstacle to homeownership—but that doesn’t have to be the case anymore.
 While it’s true that monthly loan payments affect how much home you can afford, today’s mortgage guidelines and financial strategies offer more flexibility than ever.
 If you're wondering whether you can buy a house with student loan debt in 2025, the answer is yes—with smart planning.